-The account holds funds received by Magisterial District Court 23-1-01 primarily in a trust and agency capacity and use of these funds by Magisterial District Court 23-1-01 is restricted.
+The account holds funds received by Magisterial District Court 23-1-01 primarily in a custodial capacity and use of these funds by Magisterial District Court 23-1-01 is restricted.

 Amounts on deposit do not exceed \$250,000 and therefore are fully covered by FDIC insurance.